 Rockets are being fired into the snow-covered peaks of the Rocky Mountains, causing a series of avalanches as I attempt to maneuver my incredibly expensive supercar down a snaking downhill road.
 Chunks of ice crash onto the track reducing visibility, followed by large boulders that block portions of the path and cause me to swerve violently from side to side.

-The Run’s adrenaline-fuelled soundtrack could well make walking a puppy seem like high-octane extreme entertainment, but here it fits, raising my heart rate until near breaking-point before I just about control to embed a tunnel as the rampaging snow swallows up everything on the mountain behind me.
+The Run’s adrenaline-fueled soundtrack could well make walking a puppy seem like high-octane extreme entertainment, but here it fits, raising my heart rate until near breaking point before I just about control to embed a tunnel as the rampaging snow swallows up everything on the mountain behind me.

 11. Need For Speed Carbon

 EA hit harmony with speed hounds in 2003 with the street racing achievement Need for Speed Underground.
 Generally, strong sales brought us a sequel, a handful of shoddy replicas (SRS and Juiced come to mind), and eventually the release of last year’s solid Most Wanted, which launched alongside the 360.

 So after one year, EA has drawn back the street racing franchise with Need for Speed Carbon, a direct sequel to Most Wanted featuring the same over-the-top FMV sequences, intense police chases, and a heavy emphasis on speed and customization.

 With EA being a strong supporter of the Wii, it’s no surprise that a version of the game was also launched alongside the system, but is it more than a quick port?